noahehall/theBookOfNoah/architecture/_functional_programming.md

 	- complexity
 		- the the ease/difficult of reasoning about something
 		- thigns that increase complexity
+			- anything increases the number of paths program execution can take
 				- loops
 				- logical branches
 			- a lot of parameters in function signatures
+	- observable
+		- let you subscribe to a stream of data that you an process by composing and chaning oprations together
+	- prototypal relationship
+		- defines the relationshp between on object and another by saying one is a sub/derived type of another

 # programming paradigms